 Jared hosts and facilitates The Critiquery, a weekly writer’s critique group.
 He’s also an editor for Typehouse Literary Magazine.
 He’s driven by a love of creative writing and a strong belief that all other forms of art should be accessible to all.
 He holds a BA in English from the University of Southern California, and a JD from Loyola Law School Los Angeles.

-As president, Kristen is responsible for managing the Board of Directors and providing guidance to The People’s Colloquium.
-Kristen attends the Speculative Fiction Book Discussion and facilitates the Flash Fiction Focus Group, and serves as the layout editor for The Colloquium’s upcoming anthology.
+Kristen organizes The People’s Colloquium’s board of directors.
+She attends various creative writing critique groups and philosophy groups.
 She holds degrees in political science and the visual arts, has taught at the college level, and serves on the boards of several Portland-area nonprofits.

 Lily (she/her) hosts and facilitates Write to Publish, a weekly writer’s critique group for short stories and personal essays.
 She is an editor for Typehouse Literary Magazine and a graduate of Portland State University.
 She holds a BA in English with a focus in creative writing.
 Her work can be found in World Literature Today, Little Fictions | Big Truths, JMWW and more.

 Raven assists with organizing The People’s Colloquium’s board of directors.
 She’s an enthusiastic facilitator of multiple seminars in philosophy and religion on Meetup.com and Discord.com.
 She holds a BA from The Evergreen State College where she studied Evolutionary Biology and Multimedia Art.
 She is continuing her education in philosophy through a growing repertoire of online offerings.